-Performance across capital markets was broadly positive during fiscal year 2017, with both non-U.S. markets and U.S. markets posting strong returns.
-Within the U.S., economic indicators show signs of continuing improvement.
-While the global outlook is still uncertain and corrections should be anticipated, markets have shown momentum and resiliency.
+Performance across capital markets was generally positive during fiscal year 2019, with non-U.S. markets underperforming those in the U.S. While the global outlook is still uncertain and corrections should be anticipated, markets have shown momentum and resiliency.

 ATRS has structured a diversified portfolio that has allocations to equity markets, bonds, private equity, real assets, and alternative investments.
 Investing in multiple asset classes not only allows the System to benefit from equity advances, but also offers protection during down markets.
 The approach is not static and changes in accordance with the changing investment environment.
-For example, the target allocation to equities continues to add global diversification, and investments in alternative asset classes such as real assets continue to be added.
+For example, investments in alternative asset classes such as real assets continue to be added.
 These target allocation alignments are designed to further stabilize the portfolio and match the ATRS assets to its liabilities.

 Over the long-term, ATRS' investment approach has proved beneficial.
-For example, over the 1-year, 3-year and 5-year periods ending June 30, 2017, ATRS ranked in the top 1% in the universe of large public pension funds.
+For example, over the 3-year, 5-year, and 10-year periods ending June 30, 2019, ATRS ranked in the top 1% in the universe of large public pension funds.
 ATRS maintains a roster of compelling investment managers, and new opportunities that will benefit the System are being considered.
 ATRS still uses indexing to level out risk.
 A focus on long-term growth potential, coupled with asset protection and cost containment, continues to be a focus for ATRS.